staslev/LeetCode-refactored/arrays/3Sum.md

 It's a master piece, a delicate tango of nested loops and conditional flows.

 Kinda hard to actually figure out what's going on though.
 Even after we are familiar with the strategy.
-Even after you stare at for a couple of minutes.
+Even after you stare at it for a couple of minutes.